ishan-chaudhary/AIS_project/README.md

   Note, when we get there, we will have to look at how to represent time.
 If we include it as a Z dimension, the scale will impact different clustering spaces.
 Perhaps we can run the same clustering approaches with different time scales to show how it can impact the final clusters.

   Can I use labeled clusters of "ports" to identify the critical values for distance in time and space, and then apply those parameters against the rest of the data.
+  -Likely DBSCAN is the best implementation
+  -Would Gaussian mixture models successfully identify anamalous ship traffic?

   ## Network Analysis